6 Pro Tips to Design a User-Friendly Business Directory That Drives Engagement

 How do I monetize a business directory effectively?

-What are the common mistakes in directory design?
+What are common mistakes in directory design?

 How often should I update my business directory?